History

 In 2017 the IIR Business School was established as an international educational platform which aims at developing modern practical skills and connections of our clients for their successful business and personal growth.

-It’s important that the IIR Business School graduates should not only gain new skills, but also receive a “charge” of energy and inspiration to set and realize new goals in their businesses and personal lives.
+It’s important that the IIR Business School graduates should not only gain new skills but also receive a “charge” of energy and inspiration to set and realize new goals in their businesses and personal lives.

 Additional information:

-The history of the Institute of International Relations began in 1944, when based on of the Commissariat of Education of the USSR`s decree a new faculty of international relations was opened at the University of Kyiv on October 18, 1944.
+The history of the Institute of International Relations began in 1944, when based on the Commissariat of Education of the USSR`s decree a new faculty of international relations was opened at the University of Kyiv on October 18, 1944.
 The main goal was to train practitioners of the Ministry of Foreign Affairs.
 I. Vasylenko and N. Ovcharenko headed the faculty in the first postwar years.

 The first head of the Department of History of International Relations was Professor O. Kasymenko, director of the Institute of History of the USSR Academy of Sciences.
 After that, the department was headed by V. Zhebokrytskyi and V. Tarasenko – diplomats who had previously worked at the Soviet Embassy in Washington.